KfW Entrepreneurship MonitorPlease note: Up to the year 2018, our publication was called the KfW Start-up Monitor

 - New entrepreneurs are defined as persons entering into full-time as well as sideline self-employment.
 Persons starting a new business or participating in or taking over an existing venture are also included.
 It does not matter whether it is a commercial or freelance activity.
 Both forms of self-employment are included in the data.

 - New entrepreneurs are asked about 50 questions, e. g. with regard to the form of the start-up project, employees, financing decisions and survival of the start-up.
-Personal characteristics such as age, gender, educational attainment, migration background and previous labor market status are collected for new entrepreneurs as well as for a comparison group of about 7,500 non-founders.
+Personal characteristics such as age, gender, educational attainment, migration background and previous labour market status are collected for new entrepreneurs as well as for a comparison group of about 7,500 non-founders.